-Delhi like 'a gas chamber' as Indian capital wakes up to third day of heavy pollution
+Delhi pollution crisis prompts city-wide emergency measures

-New Delhi (CNN)The Delhi government is being urged to declare a city-wide health emergency, as residents endured a third straight day of heavy pollution.
+New Delhi (CNN)The Delhi government is scrambling to introduce a series of city-wide emergency measures, as the capital braces for yet another day of heavy pollution.

+The severity of the pollution has led city chiefs to implement a total ban on trucks entering the capital, as well as temporarily suspend all civil construction projects.
+On Wednesday, they took the highly unusual step of closing all schools.

 Air quality readings in India's capital have soared since Tuesday, with one monitor showing levels in the city were 969 -- the World Health Organization considers anything above 25 to be unsafe.